 PostgreSQL: What the future might have in stock for us

-The reason why PostgreSQL is not doing this automatically is buried deep inside the structure of the planner.
+The reason why PostgreSQL doesn’t do this automatically is buried deep inside the structure of the planner.
 As of version 10.x PostgreSQL always has to join first and aggregate later.
 Currently serious work is done to lift this restriction and give the planner a bit more flexibility.
-Various developers including people from my team here at Cybertec are actively working on this issue and I am hopeful to see speedup in PostgreSQL 11 or maybe PostgreSQL 12.
+Various developers including people from my team here at CYBERTEC are actively working on this issue, and I am hopeful to see a speedup in PostgreSQL 11 or maybe PostgreSQL 12.

 Find out the latest info on PostgreSQL performance tuning in our blogposts.